scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 }
 ```

-The output of this method is a `MyList`.
+The output of this method is a `MyList`, which is an algebraic data type.
 Since we need to construct a `MyList` we can use structural corecursion.
 The structural corecursion strategy says we write down all the constructors and then consider the conditions that will cause us to call each constructor.
 So our starting point is to just write down the two constructors, and put in dummy conditions.